- Course Schedules

 - To access the course schedule for non-Stern classes, please click here.

 - Students should fill out the online registration form and should indicate they are maintaining matriculation.
+This form must be filled out 5 days prior to the registration deadline.

 - After completion of this form, students will be registered for maintenance of matriculation and will be coded for full-time equivalency.